Swathi971/Projects/AWS_Project/Project_1/README.md

 ```commandline
 unzip startbootstrap-agency-gh-pages.zip
 ```
-* The folder startbootstrap-agency-gh-pages is the extracted source code of an application.
+* The folder startbootstrap-agency-gh-pages is the extracted source code of an application:
 ```commandline
 startbootstrap-agency-gh-pages
 ```